pharrison31415/drone-cone-proto/LowLevelDesign.md

 ```

-### Cart Page Psudeo-Code Design
+### Cart Page Pseudo-Code Design

 This page would include:

 * a view list of the cone object in the order
 * a checkout button to finish order

 ```JavaScript
 order = //Pass the order list from previous page